 The Conservation Office Service will be the first to tell you it is illegal to endanger other motorists by stopping your car on a provincial or municipal road.

-Bear advocates will tell you that by giving a bear a positive experience with a human (a.k.a. a human quietly watching a bear at a close proximity posing absolutely no threat to the bear) only leads to the habituation of the bear.
+Bear advocates will tell you that by giving a bear a positive experience with a human (a.k.a. a human quietly watching a bear at a close proximity posing absolutely no threat to the bear) only leads to that bear becoming overly comfortable around people.
 Every encounter a bear has with humans matters because these instances have a way of piling up on each other.
-Once habituated, accustomed to people’s presence, bears grow more and more emboldened with every encounter.
+Once accustomed to people’s presence, bears grow more and more emboldened with every encounter.
 It isn’t long before they decide it’s OK to enter public spaces; and therefore, said bear becomes a dead bear.

 These are two solid arguments.
 One arises out of the need to protect the safety of others, the other to preserve the welfare of the bears.